jzielinski47/bruce-lee/README.md

 index: 'main file responsible for game render on canvas',
 scenes: 'a file responsible for holding all the scene data (such as colliders, triggers, traps, locations)',
 controls: 'a file responsible for handling the user input',
-userinterface: a file responsible for displaying the user interface at the top,
+userinterface: 'a file responsible for displaying the user interface at the top',
-utils: all additional functions and features,
+utils: 'all additional functions and features',
 ```